 Targeting is defining whom you’re marketing to, typically through a social media platforms built-in targeting tools.
 Both Facebook and LinkedIn offer highly detailed targeting tools that allow you to filter through their users to find the exact type of person you want for marketing purposes.
 (You can choose to show your Facebook ad to divorced women over 50 who like skydiving and action movies, if that is your ideal buyer!)

 Going viral refers to a piece of content that is shared over and over again because of its perceived informational or entertainment value.
 If your content (picture, video, article, etc.) goes viral it will be seen by far more people and have a far greater impact on brand awareness, conversions, etc.

 Almost done!
 Now for our last section of digital marketing terms…

 19 Can’t-Live-Without Email Marketing Terms

 Email marketing is a tried-and-true digital marketing strategy that many brands utilize, so it’s important you understand the lingo.
-With all the different rates and the opting in and out, email marketing has its fare share of technical terms.
-Read on because I break them all down for you below.
+With all the different rates and the opting in and out, email marketing has its fair share of technical terms.
+Read on, I break them all down for you below.